LSEG-API-Samples/Example.RDPLibrary.Python.RequestsComparison/README.md

 The application needs to send a HTTP Post message with the access credentials to RDP Auth Service endpoint ```https://api.refinitiv.com:443/auth/oauth2/v1/token``` (as of July 2020, the current version of RDP Auth Service is **v1**).

 A successful authentication response message from RDP Auth Service contains the following parameters:
 - **access_token**: The token used to invoke REST data API calls as described above.
-Application must keeps this credential for further RDP/ERT in Cloud request.
+The application must keep this credential for further RDP/Refinitiv Real-Time - Optimized requests.
 - **refresh_token**: Refresh token to be used for obtaining an updated access token before expiration.
-Application must keeps this credential for access token renewal.
+The application must keep this credential for access token renewal.
 - **expires_in**: Access token validity time in seconds.
 - **scope**: A list of all the scopes this token can be used with.